Heart rate variability: Scopolamine

 Low-dose muscarinic receptor blockers, such as atropine and scopolamine, may produce a paradoxical increase in vagal effects on the heart, as suggested by a decrease in heart rate.
 In addition, scopolamine and low dose atropine can markedly increase HRV.
 However, though the heart rate slowing in proportional to the (low) dose of atropine, the increase in HRV varies widely across and within individuals.
 This suggests that even for vagal activity to the heart, HRV may be a limited marker.

 Thrombolysis

 The effect of thrombolysis on HRV (assessed by pNN50) was reported in 95 patients with acute MI.
 HRV was higher 90 minutes after thrombolysis in the patients with patency of the infarct-related artery.
 However, this difference was no longer evident when the entire 24 hours were analyzed.

 Exercise training

 Exercise training may decrease cardiovascular mortality and sudden cardiac death.
 Regular exercise training is also thought to modify cardiac autonomic control.
 Individuals who exercise regularly have a 'training bradycardia' (i.e., low resting heart rate) and generally have higher HRV than sedentary individuals.
+In addition, individuals with a greater sample entropy show larger post-exercise vagal withdrawal.